Invictum/coding-challenge/README.md

 # coding-challenge

 The app is built on top of Node and Express.js.
-These options were chosen based on the relatively simple business logic and application requirements.
+This technology stack was chosen based on the relatively simple business logic and application requirements.
 It is better to consider more specialized frameworks (like Spring) for long term support and evolution.

 ## Table of Contents